AMSP-04/NETN-FOM/modules/NETN-ETR/NETN-ETR.md

 ### MoveIntoFormation

 Tasking a simulated entity to move into the given formation on the given location with the given heading.
-An attached entity is detached immediately just before the move task starts.
+If attached, the entity is detached immediately just before the move task starts.

 |Parameter|Datatype|Semantics|
 |---|---|---|